5.5. Formal Conduct Process

 5.5.3 The Responding Student shall be allowed to attend the entire portion of the PCB or formal Conduct Panel hearing at which information is received, excluding Panel deliberations, unless permitted under section 5.5.14.

 a.
-May speak on their own behalf;
+May speak on their own behalf and answer questions posed by PCB or conduct panel members;

 b.
 May submit a written statement;